Jacen Russell-Rowe: International career

 Born in Canada, Russell-Rowe is of Jamaican descent.
 In 2016, he made his debut in the Canadian youth program when was called to a training camp for the Canada U15 team.

 Russell-Rowe represented Canada's Under-17 side at the 2019 CONCACAF U-17 Championship.
 He was subsequently named to the team for the 2019 FIFA U-17 World Cup, where he scored both of Canada's goals at the tournament.
 In 2019, he was a nominee for Canadian Youth International Player of the Year.

 In May 2023, Russell-Rowe was listed on the Canada preliminary roster for the 2023 CONCACAF Nations League Finals.
 In June 2023, he was named to the final squad for the 2023 CONCACAF Gold Cup.
 Russell-Rowe made his debut in the tournament opener against Guadeloupe on June 27, where he scored an own-goal in an eventual 2-2 draw.

 In June 2024, Russell-Rowe was named to Canada's squad for the 2024 Copa América.

+On January 17, 2026, he scored his first goal for Canada in a non-FIFA international friendly against Guatemala.

+In May 2026, Russell-Rowe was named to Canada's 32-player training camp roster in Charlotte, North Carolina, ahead of the 2026 FIFA World Cup on home soil, but was not included in the final 26-player squad for the tournament.